nilvon9wo/MediusDB/README.md

 ## Samples

-In the sample directory, you'll find:
+In the sample directory, you'll find three sample projects demonstrating how MediusDB can be used:

  1. "US Postal Codes"
+ 2. "People Database"
+ 3. "Note Database"

  (Others may be added later.)